ajkacca457/JS_Capstone_LOS/gamedoc.md

 ## Story

 It is a story of a brave adventurer and her name is Soha.
-She is in search of a ancient priceless goblet made of gold and red diamond.
-Soha is extraordinarily talented and can move very fast.
-She can hop over any fences or long distance.
-In search of the goblet, she travels through forest full of dinos and a desert full of zombies.
-Her main aim is to collect all the ruby that are placed over dangerous traps.
-Enemies are dangerous and traps are all over the places.
-It is going to be a dangerous road ahead for our player.
+She is in search of an ancient priceless goblet which is made of gold and a red diamond.
+Soha is extraordinarily talented and she can move very fast.
+She can hop over any fences or long distances.
+In search of the goblet, she travels through a forest full of dinosaurs and a desert full of zombies.
+Her main aim is to collect all the rubies that are placed over dangerous traps.
+Enemies are ferocious and traps are all over the place.
+It is going to be a menacing road ahead for Soha.
 Can anyone reach the priceless goblet?
-Answer can be found only by playing.
+The answer can be found only by playing.

 ## Gameplay

 ### Protagonist
 ![screenshot](./src/assets/charachter/sohadoc.png)

-The player will be controlled using keyboard. she will be moving around the map and will jump over the traps and enemies.
+The charachter will be controlled using keyboard. she will be moving around the map and will jump over the traps and enemies.
 To move the player:

 - PRESS "Left arrow key" to move Left